victorzappi/LDSP/README.md

   ```console
   adb --version
   ```
+  Finally, check if ADB can actually connect to your phone (on Windows this procedure may fail due to the lack of proper drivers—in case, see the next point):
+    - Activate developer options on your phone: [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)
+    - Connect your phone to your laptop with a USB cable capable of transfering data (e.g., images), as opposed to one that can only charge the phone
+    - Open a shell on your laptop and try to connect/open a shell on your phone with:
+      ```console
+      adb shell
+      ```
+  Check out your phone's screen, as Android will likely ask you for permission before allowing the connection.
+Tick the box that grants permission indefinitely.
+  If everything goes fine, your shell should be replaced by a new one opened on the phone, where the default phone user is logged in!
+You can type the command 'exit' to return to your local shell.

+- **ADB drivers [Windows only]**: on Windows, you may need to install some drivers for ADB to connect to your phone.
+Drivers tend to be phone-specific; you can try:

+    - Universal ADB Drivers: these should work with a large number of phones: [https://adb.clockworkmod.com/](https://adb.clockworkmod.com/)
+    - Google USB Driver: for Google devices: [https://developer.android.com/studio/run/win-usb](https://developer.android.com/studio/run/win-usb)
+    - OEM USB Drivers: these are the drivers provided directly by the phones' manufacturers: [https://developer.android.com/studio/run/oem-usb#Drivers](https://developer.android.com/studio/run/oem-usb#Drivers)

+  This link explains how to install the ADB driver for a phone once dowloaded: [https://www.auslogics.com/en/articles/install-adb-driver-on-windows-10/#step-1-check-if-you-already-have-the-adb-driver-installed-on-your-pc] (https://www.auslogics.com/en/articles/install-adb-driver-on-windows-10/#step-1-check-if-you-already-have-the-adb-driver-installed-on-your-pc)

 - **Pure Data “vanilla” [optional]**:  in case you want to code LDSP applications in Pd rather than C++: [https://puredata.info/downloads](https://puredata.info/downloads)